Faycal99/AI-app2/README.md

-# AI-app2

-# The running application is : Application.py

-# The model that I have created for the diagnosis is : UPLUSbreastCancer.py

-## Breast Cancer Classification (Benign vs. Malignant)
+# Breast Cancer Classification (Benign vs. Malignant)

 This project uses the Breast Cancer Wisconsin (Diagnostic) dataset to predict whether a breast tumor is benign (non-cancerous) or malignant (cancerous).